-According to The Big Book of Alcoholics Anonymous, a psychic change is a transformation in one’s reaction to life, change in personality or acquisition of belief in a Higher Power.
+According to The Big Book of Alcoholics Anonymous, a psychic change is a transformation in one’s reaction to life, change in personality, or acquisition of belief in a Higher Power.

 Chances are you have already experienced a psychic change at some point.
 For example, think of how finishing one alcoholic drink alters the way you interact with the world.
 You get an immediate sense of ease and comfort.
-Perhaps you stop being overly shy or maybe you suddenly feel invincible.
-Regardless of the effect, experiencing this modified outlook is psychic change at play.
+Perhaps you stop being overly shy, or maybe you suddenly feel invincible.
+Regardless of the effect, experiencing this modified outlook is a psychic change at play.

 Here are 8 indicators that you’ve had a psychic change or are well on your way.

-One day, you’re stuck in the muck and mire of abusive drinking and then, almost miraculously, you’re not.
+One day, you’re stuck in the muck and mire of abusive drinking, and then, almost miraculously, you’re not.
 While it’s normal behavior for an alcoholic to drink, opting not to drinking is something unexpected.
-The mere fact that you’re on a different path now can be attributed to having an altered thought process, or a psychic change.
+The mere fact that you’re on a different path now can be attributed to having an altered thought process or a psychic change.
 Even those who end up forced into the rooms due to a “nudge from the judge” may find themselves open and willing to change.
-Whatever it is, something has made you question your life and now you want a different experience.
+Whatever it is, something has made you question your life, and now you want a different experience.

 2. An Open and Willing Heart

 Do you find yourself actually looking forward to attending meetings?
-Are you suddenly willing to share with someone your deepest darkest secrets and be open to the recovery process?
+Are you suddenly willing to share your deepest darkest secrets with someone and be open to the recovery process?
 Perhaps you’re actually having fun and even feeling all rosy inside.
 If these things are true, you’re in the midst of a spiritual awakening.

 3. Accepting Wise Counsel